Tinydog1324/tinydog.github.io/pages/micromaster/profiles/tinydog1324.md

 Email: benedixtim@yahoo.com

-phone number: 949-981-9637
+Phone Number: 949-981-9637

 [LinkedIn](https://www.linkedin.com/in/tim-benedix-751a5681/)

 ---

-Look forward from hearing and working with you all.
+Looking forward to from hearing and working with you all.
 Stay safe!